AlmaniaM/typescript-app-template/README.md

 # Description

 A simple TypeScript application template.
-It comes with Jasmine set up for testing.
+It comes with the following preconfigured
+- Jasmine set up for testing.
 The testing files should to in a folder called spec at the same level as the src folder.
+- Linting comes with clang-format.
+Configure this however you want in the .clang-format file.

 ## Requirements
 - You must run `npm install` from the command line when first opening the project.